Accla/graphulo/README.md

 1. checking the Accumulo monitor, running by default on <http://localhost:50095/>;
 2. printf or log4j debugging;
-3. debugging by deletion, i.e., if removing a piece of code solves your problem, then you know where the problem is.
+3. debugging by deletion, i.e., if removing a piece of code solves your problem, then you know where the problem is;
+4. inserting the Accumulo system `DebugIterator` or the Graphulo `DebugInfoIterator` into the iterator stack, which log information about every call from the iterator above it at the `DEBUG` or `INFO` level respectively.

 Debuggers can be extraordinarily helpful once running but challenging to set up.
 There are two methods to use a debugger: